1JAVA12/CSC8011_practicals_2021/intermediate/practical-5/README.md

 In the IO class, extend the command line menu so that you can invoke the filters in the Controller class

-## Practical 5.5

-**Observation Task**
-Have a look at the solution for this practical and see if you can see any comparisons with what is being asked in the assessment.